davidmerfield/Blot/app/templates/portfolio/readme.txt

 I like the red in some of the photos.
 Can we compose the homepage to highlight this?
 I very much like the look and feel of [Sabine Rovers' website](https://sabinerovers.com/Au-Maroc)

-I like this layout: https://davidroethlisberger.ch/Projekte
+I like this layout: https://davidroethlisberger.ch/Projekte and this layout: https://softsect.cargocollective.com/Information

 Implement the image panning feature here: https://openletters-online.com/Issue-70-Kenneth-Hasegawa-and-Isa-He-to-3D-TA